UIM-Community/rafale_mode/README.md

 > 300 because 5 minutes equal 300 seconds.

-And now you get your alarm at the right time and with the right condition.
+And now you get your alarm at the right time and with the right condition (without rafale).

 > **Warning** This script is not ok for a big CA UIM infrastructure (Like 60msg /s and more).
 This will slow down to much the NAS.